"Color Night Vision"™ is a Trademark not a Technology

 The most effective way that cameras have to get better low light imagery, which is letting more light in by leaving the shutter open longer, can cause motion blur.

-Here's an example of a camera with a 0.02 lux rating that is being forced into color mode at night
+Here's an example of a camera with a 0.02 lux rating that is being forced into color mode at night during a simulated break in.

 You can see very clearly in this video how the shutter speed and frame rate has been slowed to allow enough light to enter the lens, resulting in motion blur.